ayushgupta-1/xray-debugger/README.md

 ## 🛡️ Reliability & Scale Improvements

-Even for this MVP, I implemented core reliability patterns:
+Even for this POC, I implemented core reliability patterns:

 1. **Fail-Open SDK:** The SDK implements a "Fail-Open" design with a 2-second timeout circuit breaker.
 If the observability ingestion service is down or slow, the main application proceeds without crashing or hanging.
 2. **Read/Write Separation:** The write path (Ingestion) is optimized for speed (Append-Only).
 The read path (Dashboard) handles the parsing and slicing (reading last 50 items), ensuring the collector never bottlenecks.